American comic book: Creating comics

 The process begins with the writer (often in collaboration with one or more others, who may include the editor and/or the penciller) coming up with a story idea or concept, then working it up into a plot and storyline, finalizing it with a script.
-After the art is prepared, the dialogue and captions are lettered onto the page from the script, and an editor may have the final say (but, once ready for printing, it is difficult and expensive to make any major changes), before the comic is sent to the printer.
+After the art is prepared, the dialogue and captions are lettered onto the page from the script, and an editor may have the final say before the comic is sent to the printer.
+Once the comic is ready for printing, it is difficult and expensive to make any major changes.

 The creative team, the writer and artist(s), may work for a comic book publisher who handles the marketing, advertising, and other logistics.
 A wholesale distributor, such as Diamond Comic Distributors, the largest in the US, distributes the printed product to retailers.

 Another aspect of the process involved in successful comics is the interaction between the readers/fans and the creator(s).
 Fan art and letters to the editor were commonly printed in the back of the book, until, in the early 21st century, various Internet forums started to replace this tradition.